 meaning and spells

 Here in a foreign tongue I can barely speak, but even in silence language is inescapable.
 Asleep or awake my mind fills itself with conversation, constructing models of reality to frame the thoughts that emerge from the wondering void.
-It's neither madness nor magic to imagine what we mean; rehearsing is the only way to make sense of things, and get them right.
+It's neither madness nor magic to imagine what we mean; rehearsing is the only way to make sense of things and put them right.

-Life needs awareness to make choices to survive, an awareness striving for fulfillment - how else could it be.
+Life needs awareness to make choices - to survive - an awareness striving for fulfillment.
+How else could it be.
 Each being is set apart through the essential singularity of this.
-Built from inherited codes it is bootstrapped, converting that which it can recognize into a measure of significance by matching current sensations to prior experiences.
-From biology meta-biology emerges, a psychology of some sort - biological expressions having psychological correlates and psychological frames correlating to biological expressions.
-Hormones no more create love than love creates hormones.
+Built from inherited codes, awareness is bootstrapped, converting whatever the being can recognize into a measure of significance for it, by matching current sensations to prior experiences; from biology a meta-biology emerges, a psychology of some sort.
+Psychological-frames correlate to biological-expressions, and biological-expressions correlate to psychological-frames; hormones no more create love than love creates hormones.

-Opposites are often equally true: colour does not exist and yet obviously it does; the mind does not exist and yet obviously it does.
-As the physicist Niels Böhr said, "opposites are not contradictory but complementary."
-No choice is required.
-Abstract concepts and concrete descriptions coexist in different frames of language, parallels, in metaphorical and literal expressions.
-No mutually understood communication takes place without a common reference frame of perception and sense.
-However, as well as the mind and the soul, other significant groups of categories are also commonly conflated.
-The errors that result from this, like trojan horses, slide deception and confusion into understanding and decisions.
+Opposing statements can both true: colour does not exist and yet obviously it does; the mind does not exist and yet obviously it does.
+As the physicist Niels Böhr said: "opposites are not contradictory but complementary."
+No choice then is required; abstract concepts and concrete descriptions coexist in different language-frames, parallels in metaphorical and literal expressions.
+No mutually understood communication can take place without establishing a common reference frame of perception and sense - no trivial thing.
+As well as the mind and the soul, other common and significant groups are often conflated through category error.
+These errors, like trojan horses, install deceptions and confusion into understanding and decisions.

-Words have grown increasingly powerful now that literacy has pushed aside our native, phrasal language.
-Though it's easy to get lost in words, and often hard to see their point, literate people revere them.
-They delight us, but as increasingly we have come to depend upon the maps they represent, they are unconsciously being accepted as the territories themselves.
-Meanwhile, no longer having a voice, the illiterate are left with nothing other than to contemplate the divergence of wisdom from scriptures.
+Words have grown increasingly powerful now that literacy has pushed aside native, phrasal language.
+It's often hard to see their point and easy to get lost in them but words delight us.
+And the literate revere them.
+Increasingly, as we depend upon the maps that they represent, they are being accepted as the territory itself, and the illiterate, no longer having a voice, are left with nothing, other than to contemplate the divergence of wisdom from our scriptures.

-Words are just noise or marks on a page; their only meaning is given them by you and I. Personal and ambiguous they map the things we find important, so readily get entangled.
-When they do, losing sight of where we are, connections suddenly become unclear; questions and answers begin to revolve, trapping us in vicious circles.
-It's meaning that makes stuff matter but this has to be negotiated.
-Nuance is central, reasoning can only support any search.
+Nuance is central.
+Words are just noise or marks on a page, the only meaning they have is given them by you and I. They map the things we find important.
+Personal, and ambiguous, they readily get entangled, and when they do questions and answers begin to revolve, trapping us in vicious circles; their connections suddenly unclear, we lose sight of where we are.
+It's meaning that makes stuff matter.
+But meaning has to be negotiated; reasoning can only support the search.

-Priests and rulers cloaked the world in spiritual language to serve the dream of power, annexing dreams of a heaven on Earth in their literal interpretations of scripture and law.
-Countries were drawn around our feudal state with terror not enlightenment, and on its ruin, with hope crippled by war, a new faith took root - the unqualified faith in science: scientism.
-Science has no need for faith - faith only corrupts it.
-Science is simple and absolute, neither human nor divine.
+To serve the dream of power, priests and rulers cloaked the world in spiritual language, annexing dreams of a heaven on Earth in their literal interpretations of scripture and law.
+Countries were drawn around our feudal state, with terror not enlightenment, and on its ruin, with hope crippled by war, a new faith took root: scientism.
+Yet science has no need for faith - faith only corrupts it; science is simple and absolute, neither divine nor human.

 Whatever chemistry life first stepped through, matters of meaning remain distinct from the temporal struggles of biology and extending beyond boundaries of conception and death.
-In all things interpretation is inescapable: whoever speaks it, the word of Man is not the Word of God; the Tao that can be spoken is not the eternal Tao.
-Whether in universities, temples, mosques, or churches, whenever the ineffable soul is imagined as being chained to the machinations of biology and its meta-constructs, meditations upon it become conflicted with lures of power.
+In all things interpretation is inescapable:- whoever speaks it, the word of Man is not the Word of God; the Tao that can be spoken is not the eternal Tao.
+Whether in universities, temples, mosques, or churches, whenever an ineffable soul is imagined as being chained to the machinations of biology and its meta-constructs, the meditations on it are conflicted with lures of power.

 Who can say if we have any greater ability to successfully direct the development of our species than others have to direct theirs.
 It seems clear we have less than we might believe, but whatever attempts we do make to do so are crippled when we do not recognize and value the different language-frames we use as we try, as it is these that guide our choices by framing our perception.

 Niels Bohr, a Danish physicist who received the Nobel Prize for his foundational contributions to Quantum theory, conceived the Principle of Complementarity - that singular items could at the same time possess apparently mutually exclusive properties - after realizing that light behaved like both waves and particles.
-"Contraria non contradictoria sed complementa sunt" - contradictions are not contradictory but complimentary - was his motto.
+His motto was: "contraria non contradictoria sed complementa sunt" - contradictions are not contradictory but complimentary.
 Regarding meaning, he wrote: "We are suspended in language in such a way that we cannot say what is up and what is down."

-Groups of categories are significantly, commonly, and routinely conflated, including:- the mind and the soul; health and wellbeing; culture and grace; science and religion; justice and law, freedom and licence; art and philosophy; reality and virtuality.
+Many groups of categories are commonly conflated, leading to errors in thought and reason that are hard to detect.
+They include:- the mind and the soul; health and wellbeing; culture and grace; science and religion; justice and law, freedom and licence; art and philosophy; reality and virtuality.